guangyingy/QAM_codes/README.md

 # QAM_codes
-This is a quadrature amplitude modulation(QAM) signal code
+These are quadrature amplitude modulation(QAM) signal codes